Artists in Motion

 Lorraine Audéoud Spiegler - Artistic Director

-CityDance Conservatory and its dancers have been recognized by various awards, honors and accolades from: NYCDA (including National Outstanding Dancers); NAACP ACT_SO (including the $10,000 Lancôme Write Her Future Scholarships); and Youth America Grand Prix (YAGP).
-YAGP awards at the national and international levels include Youth Grand Prix, Grand Prix, Hope, Outstanding Teacher/Faculty, Best Choreography, Best Small and Large Ensembles, and Outstanding School Awards, as well as invitations to perform at Galas at Lincoln Center in NYC, San Francisco and Tampa, Florida.
-Festival invitations include Orizaba International Dance Festival in Mexico and Yervi International Dance Festival in Italy.
-Conservatory dancers have been finalists at YOUNGARTS, Prix de Lausanne International Competition, and Jackson International Ballet Competition — three semi-finalists and one finalist who garnered the Jackson Special Jury Recognition Award.
+Ms. Spiegler has received numerous awards, including the American University Award for Outstanding Achievement in Dance and the Metro Dance DC Award for "Excellence in Education."
+Dancers she has trained, including while directing CityDance Conservatory have been recognized by various awards, honors and accolades from: NYCDA, NAACP ACT_SO, WBC and Youth America Grand Prix at national and international levels: Youth Grand Prix, Grand Prix, Hope, Outstanding Teacher/Faculty, Best Choreography, Best Small and Large Ensembles, Outstanding School Awards, as well as invitations to perform at YAGP Galas at Lincoln Center in NYC, San Francisco and Tampa, Florida.

-Ms. Spiegler holds a B.A. in Dance cum laude (1979) and two Masters, (1991) in Dance History and Arts Management from American University and is trilingual in English, French and Portuguese.
+She holds a B.A. in Dance with a minor in Education and two Master's degrees in Dance History and Arts Management from American University.

 Elena Ovchinnikova - Programs Manager